LITKRAFT TRIES TO MAKE THE CLAIMS PROCESS AS SMOOTH AS POSSIBLE, BUT THERE ARE A FEW STEPS IN THE CLAIMS PROCESS, WHICH OUR CLIENTS MUST GO THROUGH.

 If you win your case, you will receive compensation (via cheque or bank transfer) within 6 weeks.

-If you lost the case – you don’t have to pay anything, subject you were collaborating and the proceedings have not been struck out and the information provided by you was correct
+If you lost the case – you don’t have to pay anything, provided you were collaborating and the proceedings have not been struck out and the information provided by you was correct

-Need legal assistance – do you have a claim?
+Need assistance – do you have a claim?

 Get in touch now with any enquiries and our friendly experts will get back to you as soon as possible.